What is LickGuard Ointment for Cats and Dogs?

-LickGuard is an all-natural, unpleasant tasting ointment to discourage licking by the animal.
-Great for suture lines.
+- LickGuard is an all-natural, unpleasant tasting ointment to discourage licking by your dog or cat.

-- If your dog or cat's condition worsens or does not improve, consult your veterinarian.
+- If your animal's condition worsens or does not improve, contact your veterinarian.

 - In case of excessive ingestion, contact a health professional immediately.

 How do you use LickGuard?